zamotany/react-slate/docs/responding-to-resize-event-guide.md

 ---
-id: resize-event-handling-guide
+id: responding-to-resize-event-guide
-title: Handling `resize` event
+title: Responding to `resize` event
-sidebar_label: Handling `resize` event
+sidebar_label: Responding to `resize` event
 ---

 Starting from version `0.5.1`, `react-slate` supports re-rendering app to the same target, like `process.stdout`, which means rendering after the terminal was resized is a matter of attaching `resize` event handler and calling `renderToTerminal` again: